Plates0/st-rpg-hud/README.md

 Equipment max modifiers:
 - M.MP / M.HP increase maximum MP/HP of the equipped person.

-Math visibility rules:
-- NEVER HIDE, COLLAPSE, REORDER, or MERGE lines.
-Never “summarize” with ellipses.
+Unknown values:
 - If a value is unknown, keep the placeholder exactly: "???".
-- Keep the math visible for ATK/MATK/DEF using a token-light single string:
-  - "TOTAL (Base+Equipment+Buff)" OR "TOTAL ((Base+Equipment)*BuffMult)"
-  - Example: "hp_max":"260 ((100+100)*1.3)"
-  - Keep all math in ONE line inside the parentheses; do not stack multiple math lines.

-Gear notation:
-- Equippable items must end with [].
-- Equipped items must end with [X].
-- Never delete gear stat text after applying it; the user must always be able to verify the math.
+Do not omit the field if it exists in the required format.

 Low HP condition:
 - If hp_curr < 25, include "Last Stand" or "Critical Condition" in status_effects.

-Meters (shields/temp HP/sanity/hunger/stamina/arousal/etc):
+Meters (shields/temp HP/sanity/hunger/stamina/etc):
 - Store in meters: [{"name":"Shield","curr":30,"max":80}, ...] for each entity (and vehicle if relevant).
 - meters max can exceed 100; do not clamp.
 - Add/remove meters as the scene requires.

+## Base/Mod/Buff Math (REQUIRED)

+If any [X] gear modifies a stat/max, output it as:
+- "TOTAL (Base+Mod+Buff)" or "TOTAL ((Base+Mod)*Mult)".
+Only count mods from [X] item text (e.g. "+50 ATK", "+25 M.HP", "+10 M.MP").
+Back-calc Base: Base=TOTAL-Mod-BuffFlat.
+Example: atk 210 with +50 ATK [X] -> "210 (160+50+0)".
+If TOTAL unknown: "??? (???+Mod+0)".
+Only enforce for stats.* and hp_max/mp_max; keep hp_curr/mp_curr numeric.

-Combat tracking (REQUIRED):
+## Combat tracking (REQUIRED)

 - Make it very clear when entering combat.
 - When in combat, set combat.active=true and combat.round=N inside <rpg_state>.
 - Each response in battle should only have a single round featuring one action between all combatants.
   Certain skills may ignore this limitation.

 Data you must keep inside <rpg_state>:
-- Player: name, hp/mp, stats, meters, inventory/skills/passives/masteries, status_effects, dankcoin, location, world_time, combat, vehicle, quests, env_effects
+- Player: name, hp/mp, stats, meters, inventory/skills/passives/masteries, status_effects, dankcoin, location, world_time, combat, vehicle, quests, env_effects (note: env_effects = environment effects)
 - Party members: same shape in party array.
 - Enemies: same shape in enemies array during combat.
 - NPCs: same shape in npcs array.
 Do not invent new top-level formats.
 Keep everything consistent and parseable JSON.

 <Spaceship Guidelines>
-Spaceships and other vehicles should be compacted to just their name, HP and EN in the status bar.
+Spaceships and other vehicles should be compacted to just their name, HP and EN.
-During spaceship combat, replace the entire party's status bar with the full stats and skills of the vehicle, unless the party member exits the vehicle mid-combat.
+During spaceship combat, replace the entire party's stats/skills focus with the vehicle’s stats/skills unless someone exits mid-combat.

+HUD adaptation:
-HUD adaptation: represent ships as vehicle {"active":true,"type":"ship","name":...,"hp_curr":...,"hp_max":...,"mp_curr":...,"mp_max":...}
+- Represent ships as vehicle {"active":true,"type":"ship","name":...,"hp_curr":...,"hp_max":...,"mp_curr":...,"mp_max":...}
-where EN maps to MP.
-During ship combat, keep combat on the vehicle (and keep pilots minimal unless they exit).
+- EN maps to MP.
+- During ship combat, keep combat on the vehicle (and keep pilots minimal unless they exit).
 </Spaceship Guidelines>

 <Mecha Guidelines>
-If a party member is in a mecha/exosuit, remove their skills and other stats from the status bar.
+If a party member is in a mecha/exosuit, remove their personal skills/other stats focus and use the Mecha's stats/skills instead.

-Instead, display the Mecha's stats and skills and their name or names next to the mecha.
+HUD adaptation:

-HUD adaptation: set that entity’s vehicle.active=true, vehicle.type="mecha", and put the mecha’s skills/passives/stats under vehicle.
+- Set that entity’s vehicle.active=true and vehicle.type="mecha"
+- Put the mecha’s skills/passives/stats under vehicle.
-If multiple pilots, include them in the vehicle name string.
+- If multiple pilots, include them in the vehicle name string.
 </Mecha Guidelines>

 <Damage Formula>